-This proposed AD would require accomplishing the actions specified in EASA AD 2019-0210 described previously, as incorporated by reference, except for any differences identified as exceptions in the regulatory text of this AD.
+This proposed AD would require accomplishing the actions specified in EASA AD 2019-0206 described previously, as incorporated by reference, except for any differences identified as exceptions in the regulatory text of this AD.
+This proposed AD would also provide an optional modification that would terminate the repetitive inspections.